Originally published on October 26, 2022 Reading time: 25 minutes

 For me, at that point, it was a game, a mystery to solve.
 I pretended to be Sherlock Holmes and, to figure out that case, I had to get closer to his home.

 What is it they say?
 Curiosity killed the cat.
 Ah, funny.

 The next day, I waited for him going down the usual route, but then I didn’t follow him.
 Instead, I quickly ran towards his place.
 I knew I didn’t have much time, it was already late afternoon.

 His cottage was quite regular: it had a thatched roof, as many others in the area, and just one floor.
 There was a wooden barn on the back, so I decided to start my investigation there.

 As I walked around the house, I kept my eyes and ears open to see if someone was inside.
-From what I knew, the old man lived alone –his wife died before I was born–, but I couldn’t be sure.
+From what I knew, the old man lived alone –his wife died years before–, but I couldn’t be sure.
 I avoided asking information to my mother to prevent raising doubts: she would have understood my plans, and I didn’t want to be scolded.

 It seemed no one was there.
 The barn door was open, so I peeked in, and I saw some farm tools and a tractor covered with cobwebs.
-I entered and opened the door a bit more, to let the light in.
-It was all covered in dust, but everything seemed normal.
+I entered and widened the door open a bit more, to let the light in.
+Everything was covered in dust, but it all seemed normal.